thorlindberg/thesis/dissertation/7-2 experiment-conformance.md

 {"break":true}

-If the type instance has a "values" property, validation proceeds if its value is of type Array.
+If the type instance has a `values` property, validation proceeds if its value is of type Array.
 It then proceeds to loop through its elements, validating elements of type Object by looping through their properties.
 It checks if all required properties have been instantiated.
 If the check fails it returns an Object that indicates the data structure is invalid, with the feedback that a type was instantiated but is missing a required property.
 If the check passes for all required properties, it proceeds to check the property values.

 ```
 if (hasValues) {